| A B C D E F G H I J K L M N O P Q R S T U V W X Y Z # |

 Instructions

 This test requires two Streck tubes.
-Blood will be collected in office via Quest-LiquidSEQ Gen Kit.
+Blood will be collected in office via LiquidSEQ™ Kit for in office and in home draws.
 Specimens may be shipped separately and at different times.
 Do not hold blood specimen due to short stability.
 Do not reject.

 Blood collection using a straight needle is preferred.
-Use kit only.
 All tubes must be filled completely.
 Gently invert tube at least 8 times immediately after draw.

 Blood collection using a straight needle is preferred.
-Use kit only.
 All tubes must be filled completely.
 Gently invert tube at least 8 times immediately after draw.

 Transport Temperature